mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 - How can I handle this error?

 Often, answering the concrete question is beside the point.
 We have to look at the thought process that led to it.

 Before deciding whether something should be generic, for example, it helps to know what is expected to vary and why.
-Otherwise, we can spend the a long time discussing how to build an abstraction that might unnecessary in the first place.
+Otherwise, we can spend a long time discussing how to build an abstraction that might be unnecessary in the first place.

 A mentor has enough distance from the problem to question its framing and enough experience to recognize familiar patterns.
 They notice which details you leave out, which patterns you reach for, and which you ignore.
-These are things you might not think to mention when asking for help because you lack the vocabulary.
+You may sense that something is wrong without having the words to describe it.

 LLMs can question assumptions, too!
-But I've found they usually work best within the realm of what you already know.
+But I've found they usually work best when you already know what to ask.
 The difficulty is that we often don't know which of our assumptions need challenging.
 Knowing what to ask can matter more than knowing the answer, and it's hard to ask about something you haven't noticed.